NicoYuCN/nlpMIDRG/README.md

-*This is a natural language processing (NLP) project for medical imaging diagnositic report generation (MIDRG)*
+*This is a natural language processing (NLP) project for medical imaging diagnositic report generation (MIDRG).*

 **Background**
 <br />